Gregory-Eales/TicTacToe-Logistic-Classification/README.md

-# TicTacToe-Neural-Network-Based-Approach
+# TicTacToe-A-Logistic-Regression-Approach
-using a neural network to solve the game of tic tac toe
+using logistic regression to classify the winner of end stage tic tac toe game